Stock Clearance Sale

 Blood tests are predominantly useful when you are at risk of an extreme reaction or when a rare allergen is suspected.

-The test is utilized to find an allergen causing eczema.
-A small amount of the suspected allergen is added to special metal discs, which are then taped to your skin for 48 hours and monitored for discs.
-This test is mostly carried out at a hospital's dermatology (skin) department.
+The test is utilized to find allergen-causing eczema.
+A small amount of the suspected allergen is added to special metal discs, taped to your skin for 48 hours and monitored for discs.
+This test is mostly done at a hospital's dermatology (skin) department.

 Treatment for Allergy: